Wakinyantanka: Description

 A unique feature of Wakinyantaka is that the hypex, the point where the flesh outline of two digits join at the base of the foot, is noticeably asymmetrical and reaches much further back between digits II and III than it does between III and IV.
 This condition is atypical of theropod footprints, and may be a characteristic trait of the trackmaker's foot morphology not knowable from the skeleton alone.

 The entire Wakinyantanka trackway is very narrow, barely wider than the footprints themselves and with individual footprints only slightly offset from the midline, leading to high pace angulation values between 170 and 180°.

 Trackmaker identity

 Wakinyantanka was made by a large theropod dinosaur, although the exact identity of the producer is unclear.
 Based on its functionally three toed and hallux impressions, Lockley and colleagues ruled out deinonychosaurs and ornithomimids as probable trackmakers.
 Wakinyantanka is superficially similar to Saurexallopus, an ichnogenus that has been suggested to belong to oviraptorosaurs.
 However, Saurexallopus typically have larger halluces than Wakinyantanka, and the hypex of Saurexallopus is reversed compared to Wakinyantanka (deeper between digits III and IV, not II and III).
-The only remaining contemporary theropod candidates are tyrannosaurids, though the tracks are too small to have been made by an adult Tyrannosaurus, and were suggested by Lockley and colleagues to have been made by an animal similar to a small albertosaurine tyrannosaurid or Nanotyrannus (a genus now typically recognised as representing juvenile Tyrannosaurus).
+The only remaining contemporary theropod candidates are tyrannosaurids, though the tracks are too small to have been made by an adult Tyrannosaurus, and were suggested by Lockley and colleagues to have been made by an animal similar to a small albertosaurine tyrannosaurid or Nanotyrannus (a genus formerly recognized as representing juvenile Tyrannosaurus but now confirmed as valid).